Critical Survey: UFP Industries (NASDAQ:UFPI) versus West Fraser Timber (NYSE:WFG)

 |3.17

-UFP Industries presently has a consensus price target of $91.80, suggesting a potential upside of 16.44%.
-West Fraser Timber has a consensus price target of $134.93, suggesting a potential upside of 70.89%.
-Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.
+UFP Industries presently has a consensus target price of $91.80, indicating a potential upside of 22.16%.
+West Fraser Timber has a consensus target price of $134.93, indicating a potential upside of 85.02%.
+Given West Fraser Timber’s stronger consensus rating and higher possible upside, analysts plainly believe West Fraser Timber is more favorable than UFP Industries.

-UFP Industries pays an annual dividend of $0.80 per share and has a dividend yield of 1.0%.
-West Fraser Timber pays an annual dividend of $1.00 per share and has a dividend yield of 1.3%.
-UFP Industries pays out 9.3% of its earnings in the form of a dividend.
-West Fraser Timber pays out 3.8% of its earnings in the form of a dividend.
-Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-UFP Industries has increased its dividend for 1 consecutive years.
-West Fraser Timber is clearly the better dividend stock, given its higher yield and lower payout ratio.

 Summary